sabian2008/hotspot-fortranexample/README.md

 # hotspot-fortrantest
 Simple program to test/showcase hotspot functionality when reading a `.data` file generated from a Fortran binary.

 The program in this example computes the matrix product of two variable-length pseudorandom matrices using a simple straightforward algorithm with different compiler optimizations (`-O`, `-O1`, `-O2`, `-O3`).
-Finally, error-checking is carried over comparing against the standard `MATMUL` intrinsic function.
+Finally, error-checking is carried out comparing against the standard `MATMUL` intrinsic function.

 ## Dependencies
 This test requires the following binaries